 Remote sessions are the bread and butter of a technician’s everyday operations.
-Given how frequently you use them to help your clients, you need remote desktop software that’s powerful and helps you start remote sessions with ease.
+Given how frequently you use them to help your clients, you need powerful remote desktop software that helps you easily start remote sessions.

-That’s why we partnered with Splashtop to build a tighter, native integration, to make remote sessions a natural part of your workflow, while you’re troubleshooting your client’s assets on the platform.
-By integrating Splashtop with SuperOps.ai, you can seamlessly bring your tools together and start remote sessions with a single click.
+That’s why we partnered with Splashtop to build a tighter, native integration, to make remote sessions a natural part of your workflow while you’re troubleshooting your client’s assets on the platform.
+By integrating Splashtop with SuperOps.ai, you can seamlessly combine your tools and start remote sessions with a single click.

 It’s setup time!
-Here’s a step-by-step walkthrough on how you can integrate Splashtop with SuperOps.ai.
+Here’s a step-by-step walkthrough of how you can integrate Splashtop with SuperOps.ai.

-You’ll find Splashtop listed under the remote desktop section.
-Click the install button on the right to open the configuration page and start the integration process.
+2. You will find Splashtop listed under the Remote Desktop section.
+Click the Integrate button on the right to open the configuration page and start the integration process

 Reject connection after request expires (At login screen allow automatically): If the client hasn’t accepted the connection request in 30 seconds, the request will be rejected.
 However, the request will be approved if the user is logged out.
 In a nutshell, the technician will be able to conduct the remote session if the client accepts the request or is logged out of the device.